lgulliver/communify/README.md

 # Technologies

-- Most services will likely be written in C#
+- Most services will likely be written in C# and built to be hosted in Azure Functions/other serverless technologies

 # Other bits and bobs